tamohannes/urartu/README.md

 ## **Effortless Launch**

-Launching with UrarTU is a breeze, offering you two launch options:
+Launching with Urartu is a breeze, offering you two launch options:

 - Local Marvel: Execute jobs right on your local machine.
 - Cluster Voyage: Set sail to the slurm cluster by toggling the `slurm.use_slurm` in `config_{username}/slurm/slurm.yaml` to switch between local and cluster executions.